How do we make the cities that we really want to live in?

 The future of cities is fraught with challenges, but full of possibility.

-Our second Festival of the Future City takes place 18-20 October 2017.
-Set over three days the festival – which aims to be the largest public debate about the future of cities – brings together politicians, writers, artists, scientists, change-makers, academics, journalists, students, the public, economists, futurists, policy makers, roboticists, philosophers, filmmakers, think tanks, charities, social enterprises, city-builders and more.
-Join us to explore the key issues for the future of our cities: how we can solve growing inequality and segregation; build healthy cities and places; foster sustainable cities; and explore a future of devolved powers.
+Our second Festival of the Future City took place 18-20 October 2017.
+Set over three days the festival – which aims to be the largest public debate about the future of cities – brought together politicians, writers, artists, scientists, change-makers, academics, journalists, students, the public, economists, futurists, policy makers, roboticists, philosophers, filmmakers, think tanks, charities, social enterprises, city-builders and more.
+Participants explored the key issues for the future of our cities: how we can solve growing inequality and segregation; build healthy cities and places; foster sustainable cities; and explore a future of devolved powers.

 Make sure you don’t miss out on any events by signing up to our mailing list:

 The first Festival of the Future City 2014/2015 was an 18-month programme of work that culminated in a major series of 69 events over four days from 17 to 20 November 2015 – including the buildup there were 139 events in total with over 20,000 participants.
 Details of the first festival are here.
 Much of the festival was filmed and a book has been published.

 Festival of the Future City is an initiative of Bristol Cultural Development Partnership and Bristol Festival of Ideas.